MSI Scholars Program

 Eligible faculty must apply in order to be considered for the MSI Scholars program.
-Submissions will be accepted through January 1, 2018, and MSI and the Scholars Committee will then select approximately 30 individuals representing a broad diversity of research perspectives from this pool of applicants to participate in the 2018 Scholars Conference.
+Submissions will be accepted through April 5th, 2020, and MSI and the Scholars Committee will then select approximately 30 individuals representing diverse research perspectives from this pool of applicants to participate in the 2020 Scholars Conference.

 ELIGIBILITY AND APPLICATION PROCESS

-Eligible academics for the MSI Scholars program will be mid-career level researchers, specifically those scholars at or on the cusp of full professor, and within 10-14 years of receipt of their PhDs (for 2018 Scholars, this criterion implies those receiving their PhDs between 2004 – 2008 are eligible).
-They should have a keen understanding of the importance of academic-practitioner partnerships, and be prepared to share ideas for work with opportunities for practical application.
+Eligible academics for the MSI Scholars program will be mid-career level researchers, specifically those scholars at or on the cusp of full professor, who received their Ph.D.s between 2006 and 2010.
+They should have a keen understanding of the importance of academic-practitioner partnerships and be prepared to share ideas for practical application.

-Along with a professional vita, the application must include a 1-2 page summary of the translational implications of the applicant's past and future research for MSI’s research priorities, business practice, and industry trends.
+Along with a curriculum vitae (CV), the application must include a 1-2 page summary of the translational implications of the applicant's past and future research for MSI’s research priorities, business practice, and industry trends.

-Applications are due on January 1, 2018 and can be submitted HERE.
+Applications are due on April 5th, 2020 and can be submitted here.

 The MSI Scholars will be selected by the Scholars Committee, and participation will be limited to approximately 30 individuals from the pool of applicants.